About The Norwegian Environmental Biobank

 |Published

-We are exposed daily to environmental toxicants; substances from air, food, water and consumer products that can be harmful to our health.
-Environmental toxicants are considered one of the main threats to the health of future generations.
-The environmental biobank monitors how much of the relevant environmental toxicants and other unwanted substances we are exposed to and examines the extent to which these can increase the risk of health problems.
+We are exposed daily to environmental contaminants; substances from air, food, water, and consumer products that can be harmful to our health.
+Environmental contaminants are considered one of the main threats to the health of future generations.
+The environmental biobank monitors how much of the relevant environmental contaminants and other unwanted substances we are exposed to and the extent to which these can increase the risk of health problems.

 What is an environmental biobank?

 In the Environmental Biobank, we collect blood and urine samples from people living in Norway.
-"Bio" indicates that the samples are biological, in this case blood and urine samples.
-"Bank" means that the samples are stored.
-These samples are distributed in small tubes that are frozen and then stored for a long time.
-The samples are made available for research and health surveillance.
+"Bio" indicates that the samples are biological, and "bank" means that the samples are stored.
+They are stored in small tubes and kept frozen over time and are made available for research and health surveillance.

 Who submits samples?